 I cook with coconut oil and butter, eat plenty of green leafy vegetables and have modified my protein intake.
 I eat more eggs than I used to, but am still having a tough time trying to increase my beef intake.
 Chicken and seafood are still my proteins of choice.

 Breads, Pastas and Desserts

 Desserts are my favorite.
-It’s amazing what you can make with heavy cram, coconut, cocoa powder, butter, nuts, mascarpone cheese and coconut crystals.
-Here’s a dessert I tried and am addicted to: Mini Marscapone Choconutty Bites.
+It’s amazing what you can make with heavy cream, coconut, cocoa powder, butter, nuts, mascarpone cheese and coconut crystals.
+Here’s a dessert I tried and am addicted to, Mini Marscapone Choconutty Bites.
 I’m constantly roaming around the Internet searching for wonderful low carb desserts.

 Once you make up your mind, you’ll find there’s nothing you can’t make following a low carb dietary plan.
 Of those items you can’t make, you don’t need them anyway.

 A Weight Loss Side Note